celestiaorg/smt/README.md

 # smt

-A library that implements a Sparse Merkle tree.
+A Go library that implements a Sparse Merkle tree.

 Status: incomplete.